andrewhavens/mad_chatter/README.md

 There is an example config file that shows a few examples of things you can customize.

 The extensions.rb file is for you to create your own chat extensions.
 You will find a few examples in that file.

+## Mac, Windows, and Linux Wrappers

+Once you've got your chat server running and being used by other people, you might be interested in using/distributing an installable application, so you can leave it running and don't need to pull it up in a browser anymore.
+Here's a list of the currently available GUI wrapper applications:

+ * [Mad Chatter for Mac](https://github.com/andrewhavens/mad_chatter_for_mac) (a MacRuby app based on WebKit)

 ## Getting Help